metacall/guix/README.md

 This image encapsulates the Guix daemon.
 You can view the image details and tags in [DockerHub](https://hub.docker.com/r/metacall/guix).
 For now, Guix does not have a daemonless option, so packaging it into a Docker image has some implications.
 The Guix daemon needs to fork, and forking a process during build phase is not allowed, so we have to work with it in a different way.
 There are two options:

+#### 1. Docker

-1. Running the build with Docker, using the `--privileged` flag and commiting the result on each step.
+Running the build with Docker, using the `--privileged` flag and commiting the result on each step.
 For example, imagine we have the following `Dockerfile`:

    ```docker
    FROM metacall/guix:latest AS example